 Local produce is always prized, but commitment to finding the best ingredients they can means they import from all over Europe too.
 It’s all about making your meal memorable, all of this coming from a kitchen where the whole team has an input, where there’s a democratic, whole-team approach to putting new dishes on the menu.

-The Gaff can’t fail to impress you with its quality, its creativity and its welcome.
+The Gaff in Abergavenny can’t fail to impress you with its quality, its creativity and its welcome.
 It is easy to see how it has become a local favourite so quickly: it’s just as easy to see why it’s worth seeking out from further away.